yutxie/compiler-lite/README.md

 ## To-Fix

+- shortcut in condition
+- replace set by cmov
 - global allocation
-- calculate def/use/all
-- shortcut in condition
 - built-in class and method

 ## Process